Solomon Silas Senok

 Research

-• Human physiological studies of alertness and the effects of different interventions (e.g. sleep deprivation) on alertness and autonomic modulation.
-Human biopotentials being recorded and analyzed for this purpose include: ECG and beat-to-beat blood pressure (for autonomic modulation), EEG and evoked potentials in combination with cognitive function testing for assessment of levels of alertness.
-Additionally, we measure blood flow to the prefrontal cortex using a functional near infrared imaging (fNIR) method, as an indicator of prefrontal cortical function during the performance of cognitive tasks.
+• Human Physiological Studies on Alertness and the Effects of Various Interventions (e.g., Sleep Deprivation) on Alertness and Autonomic Modulation.
+Human biopotentials recorded and analyzed for this purpose include ECG and beat-to-beat blood pressure (for autonomic modulation), EEG and evoked potentials in combination with cognitive function testing for assessing levels of alertness.
+Additionally, blood flow to the prefrontal cortex is measured using a functional near-infrared imaging (fNIR) method as an indicator of prefrontal cortical function during the performance of cognitive tasks.

-• Mechanosensory transduction in cutaneous receptors - I have continued to have an enduring interest in the area of somatosensory transduction – the conversion of environmental or endogenous stimuli into transmissible action potentials by sensory neurons.
-Recently we have focused on the effect of glutamate receptor antagonists on somatosensory transduction.
-We have continued to use our robust isolated preparation to study the sensory receptors in the vibrissal follicles.
-Our focus is shifting to understanding how potassium channels modulate the mechanosensory activity in the touch receptors.
+• Mechanosensory Transduction in Cutaneous Receptors.
+I have maintained a longstanding interest in somatosensory transduction—the process by which environmental or endogenous stimuli are converted into transmissible action potentials by sensory neurons.
+Recently, our focus has been on the effect of glutamate receptor antagonists on somatosensory transduction.
+We have continued to use our robust isolated preparation to study sensory receptors in the vibrissal follicles.
+Our current research is shifting towards understanding how potassium channels modulate mechanosensory activity in touch receptors.

-• Pain mechanisms and acupuncture antinociception - My research interest is in pain mechanisms and unconventional interventions is partly informed by my interest and training in Traditional Chinese Medicine.
+• Pain Mechanisms and Acupuncture Antinociception.
+My research interest in pain mechanisms and unconventional interventions is partially influenced by my background and training in Traditional Chinese Medicine.

 Publications